• infobot@lakesoffire.org

 Every year, we build this experiment in creative freedom, participation and commodity-free community building, only to tear it down again to prepare for renewal the following year.

-Lakes of Fire (LoF) is an annual gathering that takes place at the Lucky Lake Campground in beautiful Western Michigan, seeking to bring artistry and energy to the entire Great Lakes region.
+Lakes of Fire (LoF) is an annual gathering that takes place in Luther, MI, seeking to bring artistry and energy to the entire Great Lakes region.

 This official Burning Man regional event is sponsored by Great Lakes Experimental Arts, Inc.